Darth-Zyger/hello-world/README.md

 First repository!
 Hey guys,

-I like STar Wars and basketball.
+I like Star Wars and basketball.
 I also like robotics and reading.